The BARS Executive

 Co-Opted Positions

 As well as its elected members, the Executive include a number of co-opted specialists who bring particular expertise to the association.
-The co-opted members for 2019-21 are:
+The co-opted members are:

 Outreach and Impact: Jeff Cowton (Wordsworth Trust)